tonimatasdev-archive/Things/README.md

-This is for test things and make basic stuff.
+This is for test/learn things and make basic stuff.